real-xp/EnthusiaRandomizer/README.md

 - A theme toggle for the app
 - A tooltip toggle for the app

+# Warning
+**Do not try to use this program to cheat in RetroAchievements Leaderboards or Hardcore or anything.
+Neither I nor my code is responsible for anything.**

 # Requirements
 - Windows (currently not supported on Linux or macOS)
 - DirectX (Required for GUI)